Thursday, July 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 A couple of things to note on using VPNs with an Asus router.

-First, all Asus routers come with a comprehensive web user interface and an optional Asus router mobile app.
+First, all Asus routers come with a comprehensive web-based user interface and an optional ASUS router mobile app.

-And secondly, no matter if you use the web UI or the app, all Asus routers use Dynamic DNS (DDNS) for remote management, which is required for VPN to work.
+Secondly, regardless of whether you use the web UI or the app, all Asus routers utilize Dynamic DNS (DDNS) for remote management, which is necessary for the VPN to function properly.

 Dynamic DNS and its helpful applications

-The point is, you don’t need to register an account with Asus.
-All you need to have is a DDNS domain.
+The point is that you don’t need to register an account with Asus.
+All you need is a DDNS domain.

 And speaking of which, as a bonus, each Asus router also comes with a free DDNS domain and an SSL certificate.
-But you can use any other DDNS domain provider if you don’t want your router to connect to Asus at all.
+However, you can use any other DDNS domain provider if you prefer not to have your router connect to Asus at all.

 Dynamic DNS Dong Knows Tech

-Every Asus router includes an optional free Dynamic DNS domain with the asuscomm.com suffix, via a server of the networking vendor.
+Every Asus router includes an optional free Dynamic DNS domain with the asuscomm.com suffix, provided by the networking vendor’s server.

-Generally, setting up a remote connection via DDNS is involved and requires a certain level of networking know-how.
+Generally, setting up a DDNS remote connection is involved and requires a certain level of networking know-how.
 However, if you merely want to use Instant Guard, Asus has made the process super easy as long as the following requirements are met:

 Your router must be the only router in your home network—it must have direct access to the WAN IP.
 In other words, it won’t work if the router is working in the AP mode or you use a double NAT setup, where you use the router on top of another router.